'What are you Learning?'

 I can't wait to see where this goes by the end of 2026!

-Then there is the less tangible stuff - on a recent day out with my nephew who I took on a tour of Wembley Stadium, it is inevitable that what we will consume will be different for each of our lenses.
-For example, I was most taken with the importance of environment in regards to preparation, be it before a concert or sports match, as well what happens during the intervals and the set up of the coaches rooms.
-The importance of enviroment translates into daily life as well and I feel it most in my capacity as a facilitator.
+Then there’s the less tangible stuff.
+On a recent day out with my nephew, who I took on a tour of Wembley Stadium, it was inevitable that what we consumed would be different for each of our lenses.
+For example, I was most taken with the importance of environment regarding preparation, whether before a concert or sports match.
+I also noticed what happens during the intervals and the setup of the coaches' rooms.
+The importance of environment translates into daily life as well, and I feel it most in my capacity as a facilitator.

-I might need to check back with the person who asked the question to confirm what I said back then—I have a feeling sports might have been part of it along with the area I'd like to explore more formally...and as I write this, maybe the formal is calling me organically also.
+I might need to check back with the person who asked the question to confirm what I said back then.
+I have a feeling sports might have been part of it, along with the area I'd like to explore more formally.
+As I write this, maybe the formal is calling me organically as well.

 Comments